Hadar933/hadar933/README.md

 ### Hi there 👋
-My name is Hadar Sharvit, nice to meet you :smile:

 - :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem.
 I have recently completed a dual major BSc in **CS & Physics**